-SAG Facilitation recommends that the following Planning Process elements should be retained for a potential future planning process:
+SAG Facilitation shares the following Planning Process elements that should be retained for a potential future EE Plan Planning Process:

 - 1. Starting One Year in Advance of Filing Deadlines: The current Planning Process began in September 2015, one year prior to the statutory electric EE Plan filing deadline with the Commission (September 1, 2016).
-This allowed Program Administrators and stakeholders the time needed to identify high priority program and planning issues; discuss initial feedback on programs and portfolios; research and present new program, measure, and program change ideas; review preliminary Potential Study results; and provide initial feedback on EE Plans prior to confidential negotiations with non-financially interested parties. - 2.
+This allowed Program Administrators and stakeholders the time needed to determine high priority program and planning issues; discuss initial feedback on programs and portfolios; research and present new program, measure, and program change ideas; review preliminary Potential Study results; and provide initial feedback on EE Plans prior to confidential negotiations with non-financially interested parties. - 2.
 Seeking Input from a Wide Range of Interested Parties: At the beginning of the Planning Process, SAG Facilitation conducted a wide range of outreach to both regular SAG participants and non-participants.
 SAG Facilitation also met individually with interested companies and organizations to discuss high priority energy efficiency issues and questions on the Planning Process project plan.
-This outreach resulted in a comprehensive list of potential energy efficiency issues for discussion and additional clarity on which issues were important to resolve during the Planning Process. - 3.
-Establishing a Seven Step Planning Process: A seven step process was established at the beginning of the Planning Process, which resulted in a clear timeline, goals and process for Program Administrators and stakeholders to follow prior to confidential negotiation meetings on EE Plans.
-The seven Planning Process steps included: - 1.
-Program Administrators summarizing current portfolios; - 2.
-Program Administrators presenting proposed planning objectives; - 3.
-Stakeholders and Program Administrators proposing new program, measure, and program change ideas; - 4.
-Program Administrators presenting preliminary budget templates and responses to program ideas; - 5.
-Program Administrators presenting preliminary Potential Study results; - 6.
-Program Administrators presenting preliminary EE Plan portfolios to SAG; and - 7.
+This resulted in a comprehensive list of potential energy efficiency issues for discussion and additional clarity on which issues were important to resolve during the Planning Process. - 3.
+Establishing a Six Step Planning Process: A six step process was established at the beginning of the Planning Process, which resulted in a clear timeline, goals and process for Program Administrators and stakeholders to follow prior to confidential negotiation meetings on EE Plans.
+The six Planning Process steps included: - a.
+Program Administrators summarizing current portfolios; - b.
+Stakeholders and Program Administrators proposing new program, measure, and program change ideas for consideration; - c.
+Program Administrators presenting preliminary budget templates and responses to program ideas; - d.
+Program Administrators presenting preliminary Potential Study results; - e.
+Program Administrators presenting preliminary EE Plan portfolios to SAG; and - f.
 Program Administrators presenting updated EE Plan portfolios to SAG. - 4.
 Using Common Templates: SAG Facilitation developed common templates for proposed program, policy, measure, and program change ideas discussed during the Planning Process.
 SAG Facilitation also worked with Program Administrators and interested stakeholders to develop additional common templates for the Planning Process.
 Using common templates allowed stakeholders to more easily review EE Plan data and program information and provided an opportunity for meaningful comparison of portfolios across Program Administrators.
-The use of common templates should be retained in a future planning process.
-Common templates used during the Planning Process included: - a.
+Common templates used during the Planning Process included:

+- a.
 Existing Program Performance Template; - b.
 Proposed New Program Idea / Program Change Template; - c.
 Proposed Policy Template; - d.
 Preliminary Portfolio Budget Template; and - e.
-High-Level Portfolio Template.

-5. Limiting Confidential Negotiations to Non-Financially Interested Parties: Following updated EE Plan presentations by Program Administrators to SAG in May and June 2016, confidential negotiation meetings began with individual Program Administrators.
+High-Level Portfolio Template. - 5.
+Limiting Confidential Negotiations to Non-Financially Interested Parties: Following updated EE Plan presentations by Program Administrators to SAG in May and June 2016, confidential negotiation meetings began with individual Program Administrators.
 Negotiation meetings were held between Program Administrators and non-financially interested parties that intervene in EE Plan dockets and expressed an interest in settlement.
 Several Program Administrators also requested non-financially interested parties to sign confidentiality agreements prior to participating in negotiations.
-Limiting confidential negotiations to non-financially interested parties is critical to ensure that vendors are not impacting settlement discussions between ratepayer (utility customer) and environmental stakeholders and Program Administrators.
+Limiting confidential negotiations to non-financially interested parties is a process element that should be retained in the future, as it keeps discussion to those with a mutual interest in compromise and reaching final settlement.

 VIII.
-Initial Stakeholder Recommended Changes for the Future
+Stakeholder Recommended Changes for the Future